NickBwalley/ReactJS/README.md

 - Rendering a list - use map function.
 - Anytime we want to interact with an individual element  inside a DOM  we use a reference. (this.imageRef = React.createRef());

-## Chapter 10: Let's Test your Reeact Mastery (Create a Youtube Application using React and Youtube API Requests)
+## Chapter 10: Let's Test your React Mastery (Create a Youtube Application using React and Youtube API Requests)
 1. App overview.
 - youtube public free API
 2. Component Design